handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-7.4-to-8.0.md

 In previous versions of Handsontable, the calculation between physical and visual indexes was based on callbacks between [Handsontable's hooks](@/api/hooks.md).
 As Handsontable was getting more features, in some cases, its growing complexity led to calculation inconsistencies.
 To fix that, we made a major change to how indexes are mapped.

-Handsontable 8.0.0 introduces an [index mapper](@/api/indexMapper.md) that stores, manages, and registers indexes globally.
+Handsontable 8.0.0 introduces [`IndexMapper`](@/api/indexMapper.md), a new API that stores, manages, and registers indexes globally.
 Under the hood, it is indirectly responsible for managing both rows and columns, as a single source of truth to refer to.
 This modification is a major rewrite of a core feature and may result in breaking changes in your application.

 ## General guidelines